temporalio/documentation/docs/go-workflows.md

 3. The customer has to be notified via email about the charges and should be able to cancel the subscription at any time.

 This business logic is not very complicated and can be expressed in a few dozen lines of code.
-In addition to that, any practical implementation has to ensure that the business process is fault-tolerant and scalable.
+However, any practical implementation has to ensure that the business process is fault-tolerant and scalable.

 ### Database-centric design approach